 As a whole, owning an RV is ideal to explore the beauty of the country and be with people that you consider special while doing recreational activities.
 But, with a great vehicle comes great responsibility.
 You must know the classification of Recreational Vehicles to make sure that you know how you should have a quote when you do insurance shopping.

 RVs include a wide array of motorhomes, from campervans, camper trailers, popup campers, truck campers, and fifth-wheel trailers, to bus conversions.
 In addition, RVs also come with three major classes– Class A, Class B, and Class C. RVs have their own set of benefits depending on what suits your needs.
-Your RV insurance will depend on the type or class of your vehicle; and the frequency of the usage, among others.
+Your RV insurance will depend on the type or class of your vehicle; and the frequency of usage, among others.

 The classes of RVs: